snlpatel001213/AirControl/README.md

 # Welcome to Aircontrol

-**AirControl is an Open Source, Modular, Cross-Platform, and Extensible Flight Simulator For Deep Learning Research.** Airsim offers a realistic simulation experience with a variety of airplanes.
-The Airsim is built on [Unity Game engine](https://unity.com).
+**AirControl is an Open Source, Modular, Cross-Platform, and Extensible Flight Simulator For Deep Learning Research.** AirControl offers a realistic simulation experience with a variety of airplanes.
+The AirControl is built on [Unity Game engine](https://unity.com).
 Following are the salient features of the Aircontrol:

 * Built with **C#**, it has **Python** API to control it from your favorite Deep learning Framework.
 * Complete source code is open on Github.